-Ah, those halcyon days of being a renter.
+Updated June 3, 2018: Ah, those halcyon days of being a renter.
 They were simpler times.
-Times when the most complicated a lease got was when they wanted first AND last month’s rent, or when they said you could paint the walls but only if you repainted them before you moved out unless the landlord liked the new paint. ("What do you mean you don’t like neon green and purple?
-You could rent this place for like a hundred bucks more a month with my ridiculous color scheme!")
+Times when the most complicated a lease got was when they wanted first and last month’s rent or when they said you could paint the walls but only if you repainted them before you moved out unless the landlord liked the new paint.

-But there comes a time in many people’s lives when they start wondering if maybe they should stop renting and start owning; if maybe they should trade the simplicity of a rental agreement (not to mention the convenience of having a landlord or super) for the potential financial benefits of owning your own home (not to mention the freedom to paint your walls neon green and your ceilings purple).
+But there comes a time in many people’s lives when they start wondering if maybe they should stop renting and start owning.
+If maybe they should trade the simplicity of a rental agreement for the potential financial benefits of owning your own home.
+(And, in fact, in some states, they probably should.)

 But let’s put amortization (and death metal) aside, and talk about a term you’re probably quite familiar with: closing costs.